+Our responsibility is to express an opinion on management's assertions about the District's compliance based on our examination.
 Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
-Those standards require that we plan and perform the examination to obtain reasonable assurance about whether managements assertions are fairly stated in all material respects.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether management's assertions are fairly stated in all material respects.
 An examination involves performing procedures to obtain evidence about management assertions.
 The nature, timing, and extent of the procedures selected depend on our judgement, including an assessment of the risk of material misstatement of management assertions whether due to fraud or error.
 We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.
 Our examination does not provide a legal determination on the District's compliance with specified requirements.